ichard26/ichard26.github.io/content/blog/2024/pip-24.3.md

 If you're confused, don't worry.
 The implementation details are admittedly a bit complex, but all you need to know is that:

-- This will only affect you if you're using setuptools to package your project
-- There are two potential root causes:
+- You will see this deprecation notice **if the package** you are trying to install has **setuptools as its build backend AND**:
-  - **You don't have a `pyproject.toml` file**, thus pip will opt-out of the modern mechanisms and run `setup.py` directly as required
+  - **EITHER this package does not have a valid [build system declaration]**, thus pip will opt-out of the modern mechanisms and run `setup.py` directly as required
-  - **OR**: Your packaging setup is so old that it requires a version of setuptools (\<64) which lacks support for the modern editable installation mechanism (PEP 660)
+  - **OR this package’s build system declaration explicitly requests a version setuptools older than version 64** which lacks support for the modern editable installation mechanism (PEP 660)
-- The easiest way to address the deprecation is to **add a `pyproject.toml` file that declares your package's build system to be setuptools** ([see this issue for an example][deprecation])
+- The easiest way to address the deprecation is to **add a `pyproject.toml` file that declares your package's build system to be setuptools** (see the guide ["How to modernize a setup.py based project?"] for more details)
-- **You can keep your `setup.py` file.** It's a configuration file for setuptools, and setuptools still supports it. pip simply won't be running it directly anymore, delegating to setuptools.
+- **You can keep your `setup.py` file.** It's a configuration file for setuptools, and setuptools still supports it. pip simply won't be running it directly anymore, delegating to setuptools (see the discussion ["Is setup.py deprecated?"] for more details).
   - If you wish, you can migrate your packaging setup to `pyproject.toml` entirely, but this isn't necessary

-**For more advice, please [see the issue tracking this deprecation][deprecation] and [this comment].** You can also read my [write-up on pip 24.2] which goes into more detail.
+**For more advice, please [see the issue tracking this deprecation][deprecation] and [this comment].** You can also read my [write-up on pip 24.2] which discusses the context behind the deprecation.

 ## QoL improvements